Gift-Famous-Moyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-An instruction that deletes all the regular files (not the directories)
+The instruction that counts the number of directories and sub-directories in the current directory